rprtr258/tea/README.md

         }
     }

-    // Return the updated model to the Bubble Tea runtime for processing.
+    // Return the updated model to the Tea runtime for processing.
     // Note that we're not returning a command. return nil
 }